-And he was just the man to do so: Gifted beyond the norm, strong and athletic, he learned to juggle and do acrobatics, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
-Like the future Karol Wojtyla, he was handsome and intelligent, noble of brow and square of jaw.
+And he was just the man to do so: Gifted beyond the norm, strong and athletic, he had learned to juggle and do acrobatics as a child, so to raise money to put himself through school, and dedicated himself like a dervish to his studies when he finally made it into the seminary.
+Like the future Karol Wojtyla, he was also handsome and intelligent, noble of brow and square of jaw.
 He forewent the attraction of and to the fairer sex, giving up any thoughts of marriage to focus on the higher things, moved by the plight of the young people crowding around the slums and prisons of Turin.
 Like Wojtyla and Vianney, his life was almost entirely self-gift, a generous sacrifice to God, caring not a whit what the world thought, the fruit of which is evident through the world to this day.
-The ‘Bosco’ method, emphasizing gentle example and correction, transformed how children were taught, and his centres were open to all and sundry.
+The Bosco method, emphasizing gentle example and correction, transformed how children were taught, and his centres were open to all and sundry.
 The Order he founded, the Salesians, inspired by and under the patronage of the 16th century bishop Saint Francis de Sales, still runs hundreds of schools and apostolates across the globe, with 17,000 members and over 2000 houses.

 Saint John Bosco shows us what one good soul who responds to the grace of God can do.
-In the midst of the evil around us, all the deviant sexuality and selfishness that so corrupts man and society, we must always remember, with the example of Bosco and countless others like him, that goodness, excellence, magnaninimty and holiness are not only possible, but eminently so, for this is the path upon which God leads us, through that still gentle voice of conscience, which calls us suaviter et fortiter, sweetly but insistently, to do His will, in which alone is our peace and our salvation.
+In the midst of the evil around us, all the deviant sexuality and selfishness that so corrupts man and society, we must always remember, with the example of Bosco and countless others like him, that goodness, excellence, magnanimity and holiness are not only possible, but eminently so, for this is the path upon which God leads us, through that still gentle voice of conscience, which calls us suaviter et fortiter, sweetly but insistently, to do His will, in which alone is our peace and our salvation.